 Pigeons (Columba livia)

+We are equipped to provide solutions for any type of bird pressure.
 Hawkeye is the #1 Pigeon Control & Removal Specialist in the Toronto and Greater Toronto/Golden Horseshoe areas.

-Health hazards associated with Pigeons
+What Health hazards are associated with Pigeons?

 Pigeons pose a health hazard to people as they carry Salmonella and Chlamydophila psittaci, a bacteria that causes psittacosis, a serious, although rarely fatal disease for humans.

-- The general public's affection toward birds translates into a serious underestimation of the health risks associated with pest birds...
+The general public's affection toward birds translates into a serious underestimation of the health risks associated with pest birds...

 Pigeons do not migrate and they stay close to where they were born, making them determined to roost there.
 This tendency can cause a lot of grief for the inexperienced pest control company.
-Each day, pigeons spend the night roosting, feed in the morning and spend the afternoon loafing about, often excreting the digested food eaten that morning.
+Each day, pigeons spend the night roosting, feed in the morning and spend the afternoon loafing about, often excreting the digested food eaten that morning

-Summary: Remove and deter pigeons through the use of falconry (birds of prey), netting, and ledge protection systems.
+Summary: Remove and deter pigeons through the use of trapping, falconry (birds of prey), netting, and ledge protection systems.
 Guaranteed Results!